 - Breached a contractual agreement with the Department that explicitly specifies inclusion on this list as a consequence of the breach. [i]

-Since suspensions/exclusions are designed to protect patients and the programs that serve them, it is not surprising to see that that most are based on fraud, adverse license board actions or exclusions imposed by the OIG.
+Since suspensions/exclusions are designed to protect patients and the programs that serve them, it is not surprising to see that most are based on fraud, adverse license board actions, or exclusions imposed by the OIG.
 The chart showing the breakdown of current exclusions in California by occupation.
 As you can see, it is consistent with this focus as Nurses account for almost half of all current exclusions.
-However, when added to others who receive licenses (physicians, pharmacists, etc.) those with a license account for almost three fourths of all exclusions in California.
+However, when added to others who receive licenses (physicians, pharmacists, etc.) those with a license account for almost three-fourths of all exclusions in California.

 III.
 What is the Effect of a Medicaid Exclusion?

 “Exclusions [are] one of the most important tools we have to protect beneficiaries and stem fraud and abuse [and]…ensure that Medicare, Medicaid and other federal health care programs are protected.
 [W]e need…to help make sure excluded individuals are not involved in any way in the care of… beneficiaries.”
 Inspector General June Gibbs Brown. [ii]

 Medicaid Exclusions imposed by DHCS states that “Services rendered, prescribed or ordered by a suspended Medi-Cal provider shall not be covered by the Medi-Cal program while the suspension is in effect”.
 This sanction is commonly referred to as a “Payment Prohibition,” and California Code, Welfare and Institutions Code – WIC § 14123 (d) (1) describes the effect of sanction as follows:

 - The suspension by the director of any provider of service shall preclude the provider from submitting claims for payment, either personally